Configuration

 GROQ_API_KEY)

 If a provider fails (timeout, rate limit, malformed response), the system automatically tries the next one.
-Because each provider uses a separate API key, their quotas are completely independent.
+Because each provider uses a separate credential, their quotas are completely independent.
+Self-hosters who want a fully offline scanner should set only OLLAMA_BASE_URL and leave the cloud keys unset.

 Section titled “Free Tier Limits”| Provider | Model | RPM | RPD | TPM | Cost |